Pride & Prejudice

 The relationship between Elizabeth and Mr. Darcy seems to be at an end, Elizabeth returns home unable to relay the news and events that occurred while staying with the Collins's, to Jane alone she recalls the proposal and the subsequent revealing of the two men's characters.

-Mr. Darcy's estate being in Derbyshire and Mr. Bingley having vacated Netherfield it is now highly unlikely that our heroine and hero would meet again near Elizabeth's home at Longbourne.
+Mr. Darcy's estate being in Derbyshire and Mr. Bingley having vacated Netherfield it is now highly unlikely that our heroine and hero would meet again near Elizabeth's home at Longbourn.
 Their relationship however is renewed when she accepts her aunt and uncles invitation to travel to the Lake District with them, however due to Mr. Gardiner's business commitments their plans are forced to change to Derbyshire, where her aunt without realising the effect it would have on Elizabeth, suggests visiting Pemberley.
 She tries her best to avoid the visit "The possibility of meeting Mr. Darcy, while viewing the place, instantly occurred.
-It would be dreadful!", but on finding that the family were all away is persuaded to visit the house she could have been mistress of.
+It would be dreadful!", but on finding that the family were all away is persuaded to visit the house of which she could have been mistress.
 Although Elizabeth's opinion of Darcy had mellowed slightly, after the tour of Pemberley by the housekeeper she was to believe that he was the finest of men, the best landlord and master, and a very handsome gentleman.
 In fact the housekeeper's glowing description of Darcy was faultless, about Wickham she would only say "...I am afraid he has turned out very wild".
 Elizabeth left the house with so many muddled thoughts about Mr. Darcy that she would never have imagined that she would meet him again, almost immediately!
 Jane Austen does not provide us with the conversation that takes place between the two young people when they bump into each other in the gardens, Elizabeth is rightly the most uncomfortable of the two with the embarrassment and the shame she feels to be caught this way, the actual situation she had tried to avoid!
 Mr. Darcy is pure surprise and confusion but remains calm enough to behave cordially to Elizabeth and her relatives and even asks after the well-being of her family.
 This is one of the most embarrassing scenes in the novel but there is also an element of excitement, they have been forced together by unexpected circumstances, where will this lead?
 Finally Darcy has a second chance to improve her impression of him and Elizabeth now completely on the back foot receives his gallantry and appreciates his thoughtfulness in this very awkward moment.

 "And his behaviour, so strikingly altered, - what could it mean?
 That he should even speak to her was amazing! - but to speak with such civility, to enquire after her family!"